Case Study #1: “Martin”

 The patient reported having multiple chiropractic visits and multiple physical therapy visits during the previous two- year period.
 He stated the treatments helped, however, he did not find lasting results.
 He had been unable to return to the gym to strengthen or stretch the area due to pain.
 He also reported not returning to golf due to pain.
-He was about to schedule an appointment for prolotherapy, but thought he would make one last attempt at an alignment therapy first.

 Relevant examination findings include 20% limited lumbar range of motion on flexion and extension, with extension motion reproducing pain into the right quadricep.

 Treatment: The patient was treated with the Bonacci Method, releasing nerve structures and myofascial structures in the surrounding pelvic and hip area, as well as joint mobilization work to the lumbar and sacral spine.
 After alignment of the nerves, soft tissue and joint in the immediate and surrounding area, the patient was asked to take a walk and return to a seated position.
 Immediately on his walk back to the table, the patient reported that his lower back pain was gone for the first time in two years.
 His range of motion was full and without pain.

 Follow up: The patient was treated for six consecutive visits from March 21, 2016 to April 11, 2016 with the same treatment protocol over a three-week period, two visits per week, to ensure alignment.
 His pain in the low back did not